carey-suehs/GCD_Course_Project/README.md

 __________________________The required R script.

-The "xxx" file contains the required R script.
+The "run_analysis.R" file contains the required R script.
 When opening this file, one can easily see that it is divided into several sections:

      *ASSIGNMENT & INSTRUCTIONS
      *WORKING DIRECTORY AND LIBRARY CALLS